draghan/behavior_tree/README.md

 ## What's this project?

 This is C++ implementation of behavior trees AI system.
-It has no dependencies, except unit tests part: I've used [Catch library](https://github.com/catchorg/Catch2) (its only header is located on 'external' directory).
+It has no dependencies, except unit tests part: I've used [Catch](https://github.com/catchorg/Catch2) library.
 This project is wrote in C++14 standard.

 ## How does it work?